alex-connolly/efp/README.md

 # Element Field Parser

-The element-field parser is a method of generating file validators with a clean and consistent syntax.
+The element-field parser is a method of generating configuration file validators with a clean and consistent syntax.

 ## Basic Concepts